Underwater Tomb of

 A Tale of Manpasikjeok

-Sinmun of Silla constructed Gameunsa for his father, King Munmu of Silla.
+Sinmun of Silla constructed Gameunsa (Temple) for his father, King Munmu of Silla.
 In 682, a public official mentioned that there was a small mountain in Donghae that will come to Gameunsa.

 According to the fortune-teller, King Munmu of Silla, who became the dragon of the sea, and Gim Yu-sin, who ended up being the King of paradise, said, "Head out and take the present."